Leading order relativistic chiral nucleon-nucleon interaction: Introduction

-\textbf{Introduction:} There is strong evidence that relativistic effects play an indispensable role in our understanding of the fine structure of atoms/molecules~\cite{Schwerdtfegerbook} and nuclei~\cite{Mengbook}, although non-relativistic methods were historically very popular and are still routinely utilized in modern studies.
-The most familiar manifestations of relativistic effects include the appearance of anti-fermions, their spin and the resulting spin-orbit interactions, which are key to understand the spin-orbit splitting of atomic spectra and nuclear single particle levels~\cite{mayer1955elementary}.
-In contrast to kinematical effects which, at low energies, can often be neglected or treated perturbatively, these are dynamical effects.
-Today, studies of complex atomic/molecular systems have achieved a high level of maturity~\cite{Nobel2013Chem}, while similar studies of nuclear structure and reactions are still at an early stage~\cite{Elhatisari:2015iga}.
-A key difference in microscopic studies of atoms/molecules and nuclei, though sharing similar theoretical approaches, is the dominating fundamental interaction.
-For atoms/molecules, the electromagnetic force is known rather accurately both at the classical level and at the field theoretical level.
-On the other hand, for nuclei, the nuclear force, being a residual interaction of the strong force, is still far from being completely understood (see, e.g., Ref.~\cite{Lapoux:2016exf}).
+There is strong evidence that relativistic effects play an indispensable role in our understanding of the fine structure of atoms/molecules~\cite{Schwerdtfegerbook} and nuclei~\cite{Mengbook}, although non-relativistic methods were historically very popular and are still routinely utilized in modern studies.
+The most familiar manifestations of relativistic effects include the appearance of anti-fermions, their spin and the resulting spin-orbit interactions, which form a key to understand the spin-orbit splitting of atomic spectra and nuclear single particle levels~\cite{mayer1955elementary}.
+In contrast to kinematical effects, which at low energies can often be neglected or treated perturbatively, these are dynamical effects, in particular the velocity dependent potentials such as the spin-orbit force.
+Today, studies of complex atomic/molecular systems have reached a high level of maturity~\cite{Nobel2013Chem}, while similar studies of nuclear structure and reactions are still at an early stage~\cite{Elhatisari:2015iga}.